freyjadomville/website/src/content/blog/unsupported-modals.md

 ## Wait, why are we using `Function` for the nullish coalescing check?

-Simply put, `eval`` is not secure of those kinds of syntaxes.
-If the browser doesn't compile the feature, then the feautre isn't supported.
-It's quite nice as a shortcut for ertain things, and if you can be certain of a superset, you minimise the number of browser bugs that need to be accounted for.
+Simply put, `eval` is not secure.
+If the browser doesn't compile the feature (through `Function`), then the feature isn't supported.
+It's quite nice as a shortcut for certain things, and if you can be certain of a superset, you minimise the number of browser checks that need to be accounted for.

 ## Why the parens in the comment above about `CSS.supports`?

-Edge legacy versioning issues, plus a couple of older browsers, require the parentheses, even if they are otherwise optional.
+Edge legacy versioning issues, plus a couple of other older browsers, require the parentheses, even if they are otherwise optional.
 Otheriwse, it works just fine for most things, Flexbox gap is just a bit trickier to think about.

 ## Comments TBD